 Meals should be small and frequent with the goal of keeping healthy nutrients running through the body at all times.
 Eat at a steady pace, and do not rush through your designated dining time.
 A hectic or rushed meal means more work and more stress for both your digestive system and your body.

-When choosing the healthiest foods to consume, you should always opt for organics whenever possible.
-Everyone should eat organic, but if a person is suffering from AFS, their body is even more susceptible to the toxins non-organic foods contain.
-They act like poison to the body and add additional stresses internally that could otherwise be avoided.
+When choosing the healthiest foods to consume, you should always opt for organic options whenever possible.
+Everyone should eat organic, but when you’re suffering from AFS, your body is even more susceptible to the toxins non-organic foods contain.
+They act like a poison to the body and add additional stresses that could otherwise be avoided.

 Here are the most important reasons why you should always buy organic foods when on the adrenal fatigue diet: